BlasBenito/collinear/README.md

 ```

 The quantile 0.75 returned by `vif_stats()` indicates that 25% of the
 predictors have a VIF score higher than 6.
-This is a robust indicator of
+This suggests substantial
-high multicollinearity in our predictors.
+redundancy in the set of predictors.

 ### Multicollinearity Filtering